threesquared/docker-logstash-pfsense/README.md

 ## Installation

+This guide assumes you already have a working pfSense, InfluxDB and Grafana setup.

 ### pfSense

 First you need to `Enable Remote Logging` in pfSense, this can be found in `Status/System Logs/Settings`.
 Then be sure to put the address to reach the Logstash docker container in `Remote log servers` and check `Firewall Events`.